-It offers the performance and versatility that better players seek, delivers a classic yet powerful club resting easily on the ground and able to easily launch the ball with ample spin and height from those uneven and scruffy lies we all must play from on occasion.
+They both offer the performance and versatility that better players seek, delivers a classic yet powerful club resting easily on the ground and able to easily launch the ball with ample spin and height from those uneven and scruffy lies we all must play from on occasion.

-If you don’t find the right fairway wood in this lineup, check out our review of the best fairway woods of 2018 for beginners.
+If you don’t find the right fairway wood in this lineup, check out our review of the best fairway woods for beginners.
 Although you probably will find some of the info pretty basic for you, it might be worth considering.
 Hitting cuts ands draws can be a lot of fun with a good 3 wood, but sometimes having a 3 wood that only offers high launch, distance & forgiveness might not be a bad thing either.